Adapt or else: Downtown businesses cope with new reality

 “I think we know our way around now, and how to deal with it,” he said.
 “We’ll be able to do takeout and curbside pickup.”

 Krisher reported from Detroit.
-AP Writer Kelvin Chan in London and Sudhin Thanawala in Atlanta contributed to this report.
+AP Writers Kelvin Chan in London, Sudhin Thanawala in Atlanta and Video Journalist Mike Householder in Detroit contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.